 New to the House & Garden Collection

 The Jackson is an exceptionally comfortable and contemporary sofa.
 The clean lines of the slipcover and simple box pleat skirt would work beautifully in a modern space or add understated elegance to a more traditional setting.
 With a bench-style feather-wrapped fibre seat cushion and full-feather back cushion, Jackson provides a plush, comfortable place to pause and relax.
-Use one of the loose bolster cushions to prop yourself against, whether you’re reading, writing, or simply taking five minutes to indulge in some peace and quiet.
 The slipcover design is best suited to our linen and cotton fabrics and being completely removable, can be easily updated with a changing interiors palette, or simply from season to season.
 Jackson is a design that will stand the test of time.
-It will be available as a chair, sofa, chaise and corner.

 The House & Garden Collection